Doris404/Study-paper-channel/Fan's project/README.md

-This part contains the material need in Fan's project
+### This part contains the material need in Fan's project
+- paper file: the paper to read and the reviews